 PTCC Veterans Center is open the following hours:

 Eligibility for veteran and dependent education benefits is determined by the U. S. Department of Veterans Affairs (VA).
 PTCC’s Financial Aid Office certifies students to the VA to receive benefits.
 A student must be admitted to the college and registered for courses in a degree-seeking program to be certified for veteran's education benefits.
-Students are required to provide their course schedule to the VA Certifying Official.
+PTCC requires students who would like their credits certified to the Department of Veteran’s Affairs to complete a Request for Credit Certification when the student has finished registering for courses for an upcoming term.
 Students are also required to notify the VA Certifying Official any time changes are made to that schedule.

 With the Veterans Education Transfer System, veterans more easily can determine when they can earn college credits for military training.
 The online service helps veterans and members of the armed forces identify whether their military training counts for college credits in the Minnesota State Colleges and Universities system (MnSCU).